-Please refer to about us/ confidentiality for details of how we process your information
+Please refer to the 'about us' section on confidentiality for details of how we process your information

 For other policies, please view below, and contact us for more information including written guides.